eeeeeta/trainsplorer/doc/roadmap.md

   - Maybe make it splurge all the logs to IRC?
 That might be handy.. *done!*.
 - Fix osms-web to not suck:
   - rewrite the whole thing to use rouille instead of rocket, so it compiles on rust stable *done!*
-  - don't choke on multiple train mvts for one schedule mvt
+  - don't choke on multiple train mvts for one schedule mvt *done!*
   - handle errors *sanely* - *done!*
-  - support darwin schedules and display 'em nicely
+  - support darwin schedules (*done!*) and display 'em nicely
   - support displaying stations
   - support displaying geo paths
   - support displaying problem stations?